YA KNOW WHAT - it's not that you don't have enough willpower. And it's not that you're weak and easily tempted.

 - Do you feel light?
 Or heavy?

-*many junk foods are manufactured to make you LOVE the food…and they will keep you feeling hungry so you don't stop eating them.
+*many junk foods are manufactured to make you LOVE the food…and they'll keep you feeling hungry so you don't stop eating them.
 They're trying to optimize their "stomach share", or how much room they take up in your diet.

 If you honestly don't feel great, then your craving will get less powerful each time you notice that.
 But, judgment and "I shouldn't" can block this very important feedback loop.